alesanchezr/webpack-tutorial/README.md

 $ npm install sass-loader node-sass webpack --save-dev
 ```

-6. Create a ./src directory and a ./public directory
+6. Create a _./src_ directory and a _./public_ directory

-The src/ directory will contain your source code in javascript and scss.
+The _src/_ directory will contain your source code: javascript and scss.
-The public/ directory will contain your HTML and images by default.
-Any other file will be automatically created by webpack.
+The _public/_ directory will contain your base HTML and images.
+All other files will be automatically created by webpack.

-7. Create a webpack.config.js file with the following content:
+7. Create a _webpack.config.js_ file with the following content:

 ```
   const path = require('path');